 Located on the historic downtown Bentonville square, the Walmart Museum combines a working 5 & 10 store, a museum about the history of Walmart and its founder, Sam Walton and the Sparks Cafe, an old-time soda fountain.
 Prices are reasonable and the ice cream is yummy.

 See and hear world-class artists from around the world in this premier performing arts center.
 Located on famed Dickson Street in Fayetteville and close to the University of Arkansas campus, the Walton Art Center is the epicenter for the arts in Northwest Arkansas.

-Pinnacle Hills Promenade in Rogers offers upscale shopping, The Historic Downtown District in Eureka Springs is characterized by many unusual shops, art galleries, unique restaurants and delightful B&B’s and historic hotels.
+Pinnacle Hills Promenade in Rogers offers upscale shopping, The Historic Downtown District in Eureka Springs is characterized by many unusual shops, art galleries, unique restaurants, gorgeous airbnb’s, delightful B&B’s and historic hotels.
 Fayetteville is home to the Northwest Arkansas Mall with more than 100 specialty stores.
 Boutiques both trendy and classic are scattered throughout the region as are fine antique stores and huge well organized flea markets and resale stores.

 Turpentine Creek Wildlife Refuge

 This modern 459-acre retreat for wildlife gives refuge to more than 130 big cats and other large animals, most of them victims of the exotic pet animal trade.
 Turpentine gives a lifetime home to the animals is rescues.
 Guided tours are available every hour, and if you’re feeling adventurous, you can stay in one of the Safari lodges located on the premises.
 Great family fun!